-They have a pretty long list of requirements.
-To summarize that list, you need to be a native English speaker residing in the U.S. with at least a year or two of college.
+They have a pretty long list of requirements and again the exact requirements might depend on the specific job/project you’re doing.
+For most of the American opportunities, you need to be a native English speaker residing in the U.S. with at least a year or two of college.
 High speed internet and a PC running Windows Vista or higher is also required.
-Butler Hill stresses that they are looking for detail-oriented people who are good at internet research and have a thorough knowledge of current events/popular culture who are able to commit to 20-22 hours per week of work.
+Appen Butler Hill stresses that they are looking for detail-oriented people who are good at internet research and have a thorough knowledge of current events/popular culture who are able to commit to 20-22 hours per week of work.
 They have different projects going at different times, and some might only require 12 hours of work per week.
-Butler Hill also hires people from India, although I haven’t seen this advertised on their website.
-Thanks to a reader from India for informing me of this.

 And if you’re contacted after applying …

-There will be an interview, which might take place either through Skype or by phone, and you’ll have to be trained (which you’re paid for), and finally take a test.
-The Skype interview could take a long time, over an hour.
+If they are interested in your application, you’ll be contacted via email.
+You’ll have to be trained (which you’re paid for), and finally take a test.
 Pass the test, and you’re in!
 When you’re hired, you’re on a contract that has an end date.
 However, this doesn’t necessarily mean you’ll be instantly let go after your contract is up from what I understand.
 Many people report being moved around to different projects.

-What is the work like at Butler Hill?
+What is the work like at Appen Butler Hill?